wp-plugins/powerpress/readme.txt

 * Added 'mov' file extensions to the list of migrate-able media files.
 * Updated migrate media logic to allow for resetting of migration.
 * Improved error reporting for blubrry.com API calls.
+* Tweaked how Blubrry account linking is presented in plugin to make it easier.

 = 6.0.3 =